danielpclark/dynaspan/README.md

 The **second** parameter can be a symbol of the field you want to update on the main Object from the first parameter.

 The **second** field can also be a has_one or has_many subset of the first argument moving the symbol to modify to the **third** argument.
 For example **dynaspan_text_field(author, author.stories, :title)**.
-This works as a nested attribute so it include Polymorphic Objects.
+This works as a nested attribute so it includes Polymorphic Objects.

 The last two parameters can be edit text, and then additional options (in that order).
 Both are optional.
 The edit text is a way to be able to click somewhere to open up the input to initially enter text.